zhengliyuan1987/zlynote/docs/src/guide/m_axi/axi_to_stream.rst

 2. ``split_vec_to_aligned``: It consumes the ``_WAxi`` width stream, splits and aligns the wide data to stream width, and writes the data into stream.

-This ``axiToStream`` primitve has only one port for axi ptr and one port for stream output.
+This ``axiToStream`` primitive has only one port for axi ptr and one port for stream output.